-Markers include: fatty acid and carbohydrate metabolism; B vitamin status and ability to generate energy; intestinal health, neurotransmitter activity; methylation cofactors such B12/folic acid status; oxidative damage and antioxidant markers; and detoxification demands.
+Markers include: fatty acid and carbohydrate metabolism; B vitamin status and ability to generate energy; intestinal health, neurotransmitter activity; methylation cofactors such as B12; oxidative stress and antioxidant markers; oxalates; and detoxification demands.
 Early warning can help you make diet and lifestyle changes that may both extend and enhance your quality of life.

 In addition, it is important to test all hormones together since they are highly dependent on one other.
 This should include testosterone, progesterone, 3 types of estrogen, DHEA, 4 daily cortisol levels, and DHT.
 Also, keep in mind that problems with cortisol levels lead to symptoms throughout the body.

-Diagnostics Solutions GI Map determines if bacteria, yeast, parasite or viral issues may be the source of GI issues.
+Diagnostics Solutions GI Map uses DNA to determine if bacteria, yeast, parasite or viral issues may be the source of GI issues.
 There are 100 trillion cells in your body, but only one in ten is human.
 The rest are bacteria, fungi, viruses and other microorganisms, i.e. your microflora.
 Any imbalance in the ratio of these may lead to symptoms both inside and outside the GI system.

 Toxic body burden is the lifelong accumulation of chemicals to which we are exposed through our food, air, and environment.
 This accumulation is not without consequences, and chronic health conditions like autoimmune and neurodegenerative diseases, as well as cancer and even diabetes, have been associated with ongoing exposure to environmental toxins.